Take Action at the Cancer Center

 - Strategic communications planning and implementation of news articles for print, website, and social media venues

-- Creating and writing brochures, news releases, web content, videos, and other communications collateral to promote UI Cancer Center to various audiences
+- Creating and writing brochures, news releases, web content, videos, and other communications collateral to promote Cancer Center to various audiences

 - Managing the Cancer Center’s Brand Standards and providing templates for flyers, PowerPoint presentations, and logos